nicholas-gh/uk-nextbuses-announce/README.md

 # uk-nextbuses-announce

 Uses the http://travelinedata.org.uk/nextbuses.htm to recommend which bus stop to head to from your house, and speaks this information.

+Requires

+ pip install gTTS
+ pip install arrow
+ pip install requests